KnorpelSenf/typegram/README.md

 The most prominent example is the `reply_markup` property that appears in a number of different methods, but more than a dozen other properties like this can be found throughout the API.

 Strictly speaking, the `typegram` types do not reflect this accurately.
-Instead of using `string` (that is representing an object) as the type, `typegram` uses the type of the object itself, thus ignoring the serialization step.
+Instead of using `string` (representing a serialized object) as the type, `typegram` uses the type of the object itself, thus ignoring the serialization step.
 For instance, instead of declaring `reply_markup: string`, it declares the property as `reply_markup: InlineKeyboardMarkup | ReplyKeyboardMarkup | ReplyKeyboardRemove | ForceReply` because that is what is supposed to be serialized to `string` before calling the respective method.

 This makes sense for two reasons.